yesiknowjava/theodorecaputihugo/content/publications/2015-selling-prevention/index.md

 measure for effectiveness of in-school substance abuse prevention programs may expand the use and impact of substance abuse prevention.
-The field should extensively examine the current state of substance abuse prevention, through business tools such as the SWOT and Five C’s Analysis, before ultimately developing a strategy.
+The field should extensively examine the current state of substance abuse prevention, through business tools such as the SWOT and Five Cs Analysis, before ultimately developing a strategy.
 The prevention field can learn from business practices."

 # Summary.
 An optional shortened abstract.